- Benefits of good nutrition during cancer treatment

 - Choose low-fat milk and dairy products.

-If you are overweight, consider losing weight by cutting calories and increasing your activity.
+If you’re overweight, consider losing weight by cutting calories and increasing your activity.
 Choose activities that you enjoy.
-Check with your doctor before starting any exercise program.
+Be sure to check with your cancer care team before starting any exercise program.